 Archbold Biological Station (5,193 acres) and the Archbold Reserve (3,648 acres) together comprise a 8,840-acre globally-significant preserve, located in the Florida scrub, one of the most distinctive natural habitats in the United States.
 Archbold provides secure access to study areas and organisms on land that is managed for scientific purposes.
 The Station is a series of relict sandy dunes, including xeromorphic scrubs, flatwoods and the 90-acre Lake Annie.
 Agricultural and natural lands lie to the west on the Archbold Reserve.
 Neighboring state-owned lands and private conservation easements mean that the Station lies within a protected area network totaling 16,200 acres.
 Fire is the prevalent ecosystem process in scrub.
 The Station provides experimental manipulation, through large and small-scale prescribed burning, to test hypotheses about ecological responses to fire.
 This region supports many of the rarest species in North America.
 Archbold is host to 19 federally-listed species and is regarded as critical for the long-term global viability of numerous endemic scrub species.
 The Archbold Collection with over 230,000 biological specimens of plant, arthropod, bird, mammal, herptile and fish is an important regional collection emphasizing species from the scrub habitats of the Station and the Lake Wales Ridge.

-Archbold provides facilities and equipment in immediate proximity to these study areas; at the core of the Archbold campus are the spectacular Roebling buildings, among the best examples of the industrial vernacular in the USA.
+Archbold provides facilities and equipment in immediate proximity to these study areas; at the core of the Archbold campus are the spectacular Roebling buildings, among the best examples of the industrial vernacular in the United States.
 Archbold is on the National Register of Historic Places for its role in the history of architecture, science and conservation and listed as a National Natural Landmark, an outstanding example of our country's natural history, among the best examples of biological and geological features in both public and private ownership.